 The Will of the Father was performed at Dix Park in 2019.
-The piece focused on remembering the generations of slaves who toiled and tilled the land, and who labored to build the hospital.
+The piece, produced by Michael S. Williams (The Black On Black Project) and Myra Weise, featured artists Johnny Lee Chapman, III and Anthony Otto Nelson Jr. and highlighted the generations of the enslaved who toiled and tilled the land, and who labored to build the hospital.